 It’s a learning opportunity, a chance to gain new skills.
 Not an opportunity to place blame.

 Giving employees, including apprentices, the chance to learn new skills and take on responsibilities can help relieve pressure on management.
 And it brings some democracy to the workplace.

 Increased workplace freedom gives people a chance to let their personal skills shine through, as well.

 You may have a particularly talented salesperson that you’ve given the authority to offer discounts where and when they see fit (within reason).
-Their abilities and understanding of your company lets you trust that they won’t go too far.
-And they, on the other hand, are likely to relish the freedom that comes with chance to build their own deals.
+Their abilities and understanding of your company let you trust that they won’t go too far.
+And they, on the other hand, are likely to relish the freedom that comes with the chance to build their own deals.